bbauska/UC-Davis-JS-Basics/readme.md

 </p>
 <!-- ![](./images/image020.png){width="4.0in" height="2.261538713910761in"} -->

-It&apos;s really important to understand the development of JavaScript over the years, and this is because the way JavaScript is developed has really impacted the way that we write JavaScript.
+<p>It&apos;s really important to understand the development of JavaScript over
+the years, and this is because the way JavaScript is developed has really impacted the way that we write JavaScript.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 21. javascript versions (21) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->